ricebear-org/ricebear-org.github.io/discord.md

 **Tier 1 is currently not available.
 Tiers 2-3 are still available.
 Direct monetary contributions are highly encouraged.**

-Supporters are able to join X/XX channels on their own, create private channels/organizations, and get an exclusive role based on their tier.
+Supporters are able to join X/XX channels on their own, create private channels/organizations, add a custom name to any Main Voice channel, and get an exclusive role based on their tier.

 Here are the tiers, as well as their private channel limit: